QuriQuant/qq-pat/README.md

 ```

 See the test.py file for a test showing you how to obtain different statistics of a group of three different stocks/ETFs.

+Use the "pydoc -w qqpat" command to generate an htm containing all function definitions available within the library plus relevant comments.